Deep Spacecraft I Have Known

 - In 1998 Voyager 1 surpassed the distance record held by the (now defunct)

-Pioneer 10 spacecraft launched in 1972.
+Pioneer 10 spacecraft launched in 1972

-The difference comes from the greater velocity of Voyager due to gravitational sling-shot effects.
+The difference comes from the greater velocity of Voyager due to gravitational sling-shot effects

 - Transmission rate with the DSN is 160 baud.
-Probably the slowest modem you ever used was 300 baud (if you ever used a modem).
+Probably the slowest modem you ever used was 300 baud (if you ever used a modem)

-- They each have 16 hydrazine thrusters for attitude and articulation control.
+- They each have 16 hydrazine thrusters for attitude and articulation control

-- They have used up a little over half their 100 kg of propellant as of April 2006.
+- They have used up a little over half their 100 kg of propellant as of April 2006

-- What we look like from deep space.
+- What we Earthlings look like from deep space, viz., 40.5 AU on Feb 14, 1990

 - The gold-plated copper plaque on Voyager